gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 # Coming Soon ⏰

-The library is currently being rewritten in TypeScript for version 3.0 which will be completed by the end of 2019.
+The library is currently being rewritten in TypeScript for version 3.0 which will be completed before the end of 2019.

 Visit the "version-3.0" branch to try it out
 * [PptxGenJS 3.0 Preview](https://github.com/gitbrent/PptxGenJS/tree/version-3.0)